cfu288/mere-medical/apps/docs/docs/getting-started/deploy-to-do.md

 # 1-Click Deploy to Digital Ocean

-If you don't want to deploy Mari Medical to your own server or local machine, you can easily deploy Mari Medical to Digital Ocean App Platform with one click!
-Just click the button below and follow the steps to get started for just $5 a month!
-The button below is a referral link that comes with $200 worth of credit.
+If you don't want to deploy Mari Medical to your own server or local machine, you can easily deploy Mari Medical to Digital Ocean App Platform with one click!.
+Just click the button below and follow the steps to deploy Mari Medical for $5 a month.
+The button below is a referral link that comes with $200 worth of credit for the first two months.

 Note that by default, DO App platform pre-selects their $12 droplet.
 You can downgrade to the $5 droplet during setup by clicking `Edit Plan`.